|

 own, those times are few and far between.

 Sometimes I think I was born 100 years too late.
-Prairie Kari Soap and Candles are
+Prairie Kari Soap is

 a result of our longing for simpler times.
 I love the mild pure Prairie Kari Soap.